tgaspar/tgaspar.github.io/docs/projects/feeder/index.md

 # Automated cat feeder

 I have cats.
 I love my cats.
-Feeding them, however, can sometimes be a bit of a chore.
-Additionally, I cannot give them the food if I am not there!
+Feeding them, however, can sometimes be a bit of a chore or impossible to carry out if I am not at home.

-That's why I decided to make a cat feeder!
+I am an engineer that likes building things.
+This, combined with the tight budget of a PhD student (the story begins in 2016), led me to make my own cat feeder.

 <center>
 <!-- <div style="position:relative;padding-top:56.25%;"> -->